 Running Time: 169 minutes

-Though current Bollywood dominance is commanded by Aamir Khan (e.g Lagaan Ghajini , 3 Idiots , Dhoom 3 , etc), whose films consistently dominate the South Asian box office with at least one megahit every year, it’s important to remember that he’s not the only King Khan out there.
-Shah Rukh Khan (SRK) remains in the commercial spotlight with a consistent, never-ending string of cornball but irreverently fun sing-along fests that are hard to dislike.
+Though current Bollywood pop culture is dominated by Aamir Khan (e.g Lagaan Ghajini , 3 Idiots , Dhoom 3 , etc), whose films consistently sweep the South Asian box office with at least one megahit every year, it’s important to remember he’s not the only King Khan out there.
+Shah Rukh Khan (SRK) remains in the commercial spotlight with a never-ending string of cornball but irreverently fun sing-along fests that are hard to dislike.

 OSO is also a broader commentary on the interplay between stardom and fan obsession in India, including the often frivolous, obsessive nature of superstar adoration in general.
-Writer-director Farah Khan conjoins this analysis with more Bollywood tropes like Indian obsessions with caste and social status, and how Bollywood’s move stars are often an extension of that.
-To the uninitiated, many of Bollywood’s most influential stars are based on family “film clans” that creepily resemble the (in many ways still rigid) caste system that many Hindi movies openly criticize.
-SRK’s presence here as the man who is limited by his family background of “junior artists,” only to die, and later be reincarnated as the superstar we’re all familiar with, is eerily fitting given how Khan is a unique success story in real-life, not having any notable industry family connections of which to speak.
+Writer-director Farah Khan conjoins this analysis with other Bollywood tropes like Indian obsessions with caste and social status, and how Bollywood’s move stars are often an extension of that.
+For the uninitiated, many of Bollywood’s most influential stars are based on family “film clans” that creepily resemble the (in many ways still rigid) caste system that many Hindi movies openly criticize.
+SRK’s presence here as the man who is limited by his family background of “junior artists,” only to die, then later be reincarnated as the superstar with whom we’re all familiar, is eerily fitting given how Khan is a unique success story in real-life, not having any notable family industry connections of which to speak.

 SUMMARY & RECOMMENDATION: In terms of screenwriting, Farah Khan’s got game.
 Her ability to turn the film’s cinematic lens on both itself and its native industry is impressive, especially when it turns out to be this entertaining and self-deprecating.
 Shah Rukh Khan’s turn as an aspiring wannabe is both amusing and oddly fitting given the material, Khan’s inherent likability, and his own rise through the industry.
 The soundtrack is standard Bollywood fare, which means it’s above-average music.